 It is caused by Paracoccidioides brasiliensis and is a systemic infection involving mucous membranes, lymph nodes, bone and lungs and prevalent in South America.
-Amphotericin B or Itraconazole and ketoconazole are more effective in treating the infection.
+Amphotericin B, Itraconazole or ketoconazole are effective in treating the infection.

 Candidiasis is caused by yeast Candida Albicans.
-It is commonly present in the GI tract and genitourinary system of human beings.
-However, it can cause local fungal infection to serious systemic infection with multi-system organ failure.
+It is commonly present as a saprophyte in the GI tract and genitourinary system of human beings.
+However, it can infect locally or systemically and cause serious systemic infections with multi-system organ failure.

 Classification of Anti Fungal Drugs

 - Topical vs systemic (acting in the blood stream)